Australian Government Department of Health

 Connected Beginnings aims to support early childhood and health services to work together to better prepare Aboriginal and Torres Strait Islander children for school in selected communities.
 The overall aim is to decrease the disparities in school readiness and educational outcomes between Indigenous and non-Indigenous children.

-AHA was contracted in May 2017 to undertake the program evaluation up to June 2019.
+AHA was contracted to undertake the program evaluation.